Analysis | Do deficits matter anymore? Biden’s first budget signals they don’t.

 Treasury Secretary Janet Yellen, a veteran of the Clinton administration and former Fed chair, has argued that any risk of inflation and overheating can be controlled.

-In testimony before Congress this week, Yellen encouraged lawmakers and the public to focus not on the deficit or overall debt, but on keeping debt service under control.
+In testimony before Congress this week, Yellen encouraged lawmakers and the public to focus on keeping debt service under control.
 As long as the U.S. government is not spending more money on debt service, there should still be plenty of funding for other priorities.

 According to White House projections, debt service costs rise by just $31 billion in 2031 from the Biden agenda, a negligible amount.
-But analysts point out those costs would rise significantly if interest rates move higher.
+But analysts, especially on the right, point out those costs would rise significantly if interest rates move higher.

 “This math only works if interest rates remain low,” said Brian Riedl, former chief economist to Sen. Rob Portman (R-Ohio).
 Riedl now is at the conservative Manhattan Institute.
 “If interest rates rise, interest costs will spike.”